MaksimDzhangirov/backendBankExample/docs/part57-eng.md

 Alright, so that's how we print out error logs of the async tasks.
-You can also change the code in the error handler function to send notification on your email, slack, or whatever channel you want.
+You can also change the code in the error handler function to send notification on your email, Slack, or whatever channel you want.

 Now I'm gonna show you one more thing.

-## Fix `asynq` logging format for some messages
+## Fixing `asynq` logging format for some messages

 If you look at the logs of the server, you will notice that some logs from `asynq` is not well formatted.